-When you’re working on holidays, you cannot resist the feeling of being deprived with your family members and friends.
+When you’re working on the holiday, you cannot resist the feeling of being deprived of your family members and friends.
 Although you may enjoy the company of your co-nurses and patients, nothing can replace being home.
-The missed memories and weathering the feelings isn’t always easy; good thing you always have your colleagues for mutual support.
+The missed memories and weathering feelings aren’t always easy; it is good always to have your colleagues for mutual support.

-During the holiday seasons, hospitals try their best to get as much patients and staffs home as possible just so they could spend time with their families.
-The truth is no one wants to spend the holidays in the hospital; neither the patients nor the administrative staffs.
+During the holiday seasons, hospitals try their best to get as many patients and staff home as possible to spend time with their families.
+The truth is no one wants to spend the holidays in the hospital, neither the patients nor the administrative staff.
 But what about the staff nurses?

-Celebrating holidays, as well as special occasion such as birthday of loved and even your own birthday, in the hospital is an accepted fact in the nursing profession.
-We gave up spending these events to make sure that our patients are well taken care for.
+Celebrating holidays and special occasions such as the birthday of a loved one and even your own birthday in the hospital is an accepted fact in the nursing profession.
+We gave up spending these events to make sure that our patients are well-taken care of.

-- The work itself is a disadvantage.
-Instead of enjoying the holidays season, you work like your usual day.
-This means like you go to work and work like a regular day.
+1. The work itself is a disadvantage.
+Instead of enjoying the holiday season, you work like your typical day.
+This means like you go to work and work as a regular day.

-- The constant thought that you have to work and earn money to keep that steady flow if income conflicts with what was supposed to be a happy and glorious feeling of festive.
+2. The constant thought that you have to work and earn money to keep that steady flow of income conflicts with what was supposed to be a happy and glorious feeling of festive.

-- Nurses follow schedule, and you might not be able to get all the days off you want.
+3. Nurses follow the schedule, and you might not be able to get all the days off you want.
 Institutions have different policies when it comes to working on holidays.

-- You miss the idea of the celebration.
-For nurse, going on shifts during holidays makes them feel distant to their own families.
-It is difficult to think that your family is celebrating without you.
+4. You miss the idea of the celebration.
+For nurses, going on shifts during holidays makes them feel distant from their own families.
+It isn’t easy to think that your family is celebrating without you.

-Working on holidays might be a shock to rookie nurses; nurses who have stayed awhile in the business have learned to cope with the situation.
+Working on holidays might shock rookie nurses; nurses who have stayed awhile in the business have learned to cope with the situation.

 How to enjoy working on holidays in the hospital?

-- Move your family celebrations to a time that you are not at work.
-If you are working on Christmas Eve, you might want to move your family celebration before or after shift where you are at the comforts of your family.
+1. Move your family celebrations to a time that you are not at work.
+If you are working on Christmas Eve, you might want to move your family celebration before or after a shift where you are at the comforts of your family.
 Don’t hesitate and let your family enjoy fun activities while you are at work.
-They too should enjoy the holidays.
+They, too, should enjoy the holidays.

-- Bring the festive environment to your workplace by playing songs appropriate for the holidays, like Christmas songs.
-How about putting up some decoration on your work stations that are injunction with your infection control policy?
+3. Bring the festive environment to your workplace by playing songs appropriate for the holidays, like Christmas songs.
+How about putting up some decorations on your workstations that are injunction with your infection control policy?

-- Plan on how you will be celebrating the holidays with your co-nurses that are duty on that day.
+4. Plan on how you will celebrate the holidays with your co-nurses that are the duty on that day.
 Discuss with them the food you would be bringing in to share with everyone.
-You can even facilitate gift giving among your unit.
+You can even facilitate gift-giving among your unit.

-- Include your patients in the celebration of the holidays.
+5. Include your patients in the celebration of the holidays.
 While attending to your patients, talk to them about their holiday traditions.
-More than you, they might be more disappointed that they are not able to go home to spend the holidays with their families, and the fact that they are still lying sick in bed.
+More than you, they might be more disappointed that they cannot go home to spend the holidays with their families and the fact that they are still lying sick in bed.

 Working on Christmas and New Year isn’t as bad as you think.
 The workload tends to feel lighter, maybe because of the festive aura of the people around.
-Having a good and tight work ties with your colleagues can bring the well-deserved feeling of fulfillment.
+Having good and tight work ties with your colleagues can bring a well-deserved feeling of fulfillment.

 Although working on holidays may bring emotional dismay to most nurses, some would look at its perks and advantages.

-- Most hospitals offer monetary incentives to their staff who offers their services on holidays.
+1. Most hospitals offer monetary incentives to their staff who provides their services on holidays.
 Working on holidays is considered overtime.
 You may want to ask the human resources department on this matter.
-Knowing this might make you forget the huge gifts you get on and Christmas and the roast turkey on thanks giving.
+Knowing this might make you forget the huge gifts you get on and Christmas and the roast turkey on thanksgiving.

-- Are you the kind of nurse who always wants to look good and have a good name in front of the administrators and co-workers?
+2. Are you the kind of nurse who always wants to look good and have the right name in front of the administrators and co-workers?
 Then working on holidays might do you some good.
-If you are not planning to go on a trip, you can volunteer doing a shift for other nurses.
-It would make you an amazing co-worker and it would make someone else’s holiday brighter.
+If you are not planning to go on a trip, you can volunteer to shift for other nurses.
+It would make you an amazing co-worker, and it would make someone else’s holiday brighter.

-- Would you like to take a bite of the best specialty dishes by your co-workers?
-Going on holidays shift give you the chance to taste your co-nurses’ cooking.
+3. Would you like to take a bite of the best specialty dishes by your co-workers?
+Going on holiday shift to give you the chance to taste your courses cooking.
 Wouldn’t you like to take a big bite of that big turkey in the break room?
-Or enjoy a sip of butter beer on Christmas Eve?
+Or enjoy a sip of butterbeer on Christmas Eve?
 While celebrating the festive, get to know your co-workers better.

-- Although hospitals are open 24/7, they too have their down days during the holidays.
-The number patients seeking care in the hospitals are significantly lesser during festive seasons, allowing nurses to have a smaller nurse-patient ratio.
-This means less procedures and appointments.
+4. Although hospitals are open 24/7, they too have their down days during the holidays.
+The number of patients seeking care in the hospitals is significantly lesser during festive seasons, allowing nurses to have a smaller nurse-patient ratio.
+This means fewer procedures and appointments.

 Holiday working is an inevitable part of our nursing career.
 You should look at it as a privilege rather than a burden because it will just ruin your holiday spirits.

-It is easier to think that nurses work on Christmas because they care, same goes for all holidays.
-Patients rely on you 24 hours 7 days a week and you, as a nurse, want to be there for your patient.
+It is easier to think that nurses work on Christmas because they care; the same goes for all holidays.
+Patients rely on you 24 hours, 7 days a week, and you, as a nurse, want to be there for your patient.

 The holiday traditions will not be neglected and set aside just because of work.
-You can always incorporate these festive traditions to your work in different ways you can, as the institutions allow.
-A good working relationship with your co-workers, nurses and other members of the healthcare team, are enough to be called family.
+You can always incorporate these festive traditions into your work in different ways than the institutions allow.
+A good working relationship with your co-workers, nurses, and other healthcare team members is enough to be called family.
 Such care and love within the team will uplift the holiday spirits that each deserves.